nealbarshes/nealbarshes.github.io/system-of-care/index.md

 <h2 id="introduction" data-system-care-section data-section-label="Introduction">Introduction</h2>
 People with diabetes are at risk for the development of foot ulcers, or full-thickness defects in the epithelium of the foot.
 These defects provide opportunity for bacterial invasion and foot infection, a clinical situation that can lead to leg amputation (Figure 1).
 Treatment to prevent leg amputation (“limb salvage”) typically requires management across many medical specialties, including podiatry, vascular surgery, infectious diseases.
-The multidisciplinary team approach to limb salvage was introduced in Boston in 1928{1} and has been the prevailing approach to this cross-specialty medical problem for at least a decade{2}.
+The multidisciplinary team approach to limb salvage was introduced in Boston in 1928<sup class="system-care-citation"><a href="https://doi.org/10.7547/1000317" target="_blank" rel="noopener noreferrer" aria-label="Reference 1">[1]</a></sup> and has been the prevailing approach to this cross-specialty medical problem for at least a decade.<sup class="system-care-citation"><a href="https://doi.org/10.7547/1000309" target="_blank" rel="noopener noreferrer" aria-label="Reference 2">[2]</a></sup>

 <figure>
   <img src="/assets/images/system-of-care/disease-state.svg" alt="Diagram showing the progression from diabetes and peripheral artery disease to foot ulcer, infection, and limb loss" width="2518" height="1842">
   <figcaption><b>Figure 1:</b> Schematic diagram illustrating the disease spectrum of diabetic foot disease.
 In brief, at-risk persons with diabetes develop foot ulcers.
 These foot ulcers provide opportunity for foot infections that can result in leg amputation.</figcaption>
 </figure>
 Within our hospital system, we have an inpatient “limb salvage” program: group of dedicated clinicians who have worked collaboratively together to provide evidence-guided management of patients hospitalized with foot ulcers or foot gangrene and any superimposed infection with the goal of avoiding leg amputations.
-We have seen a significant and durable reduction in the incidence of leg amputations among our Veteran population, and we associate this with the VHA system fostering a learning health system: a system in which “internal data and experience are systematically integrated with external evidence, and that knowledge is put into practice”.
+We have seen a significant and durable reduction in the incidence of leg amputations among our Veteran population, and we associate this with the VHA system fostering a learning health system: a system in which “internal data and experience are systematically integrated with external evidence, and that knowledge is put into practice”.<sup class="system-care-citation"><a href="https://www.ahrq.gov/learning-health-systems/about.html" target="_blank" rel="noopener noreferrer" aria-label="Reference 3">[3]</a></sup>

 Herein we describe the evolution and outcomes of our hospital system’s limb salvage program over more than a decade.
 Included in this description are changes to team structure and workflow, successes, and challenges past and present.
 A supplement provides narrative summary with examples of how our clinical practice and our research efforts have informed one another and how these findings are applied to our clinical management.